-- fname is the name of the file to copy - destDir is the destination directory, relative to the root directory of the disassembly; the directory will be created if it doesn't already exist
+- fname is the name of the file to copy - destDir is the destination directory, relative to the root directory of the disassembly; the directory will be created if it doesn't already exist fname may contain the special wildcard characters , ? and [], which are expanded as follows:

-The files to be copied must be present in skool2html.py's search path in order for it to find them; to see the search path, run skool2html.py -s.
+The files to be copied must be present in skool2html.py's search path in order for it to find them.
+To see the search path, run:

+\$ skool2html.py -s